initialxy/initialxy.github.io/_posts/2025-01-31-fine-tuning-llm-on-amd-gpu.md

 ```

 Let's walkthrough some key points.
 We start by loading unsloth's version of 4bit Phi-4.
 You can find unsloth's mapping [here](https://github.com/unslothai/unsloth/blob/038e6d4c8d40207a87297ab3aaf787c19b1006d1/unsloth/models/mapper.py#L527).
 When I loaded the original `microsoft/phi-4`, it just blew up my VRAM.
 So I'm gonna stick with the 4bit version.
 Next we use unsloth's `get_chat_template` and `standardize_sharegpt` to normalize our training data for Phi-4.
 Then we configure `SFTTrainer` for LoRA fine tuning.
-Here are some of the notable parameters to watch out for:
+Here are some of the notable parameters to watch out for.
+Keep in mind that my attempt to explain the these parameters are extremely layman.
+It's always a good idea to look up [full documentation](https://huggingface.co/docs/trl/en/sft_trainer) to learn more.
 * `r` AKA LoRA rank.
 Choose 16, 32 or 64.
 This is the number of layers LoRA will influence.
 Higher number will get you better quality but needs more VRAM to train.
 * `per_device_train_batch_size` is how big of a batch to use during training.
 Bigger batch size will use more VRAM, but enables faster training.
 Here, I set it to 1 due to an issue with `train_on_responses_only`, which I will elaborate a bit later.
 * `num_train_epochs` and `max_steps` set now many training steps will run. `num_train_epochs` effectively means how many times it will loop through your training dataset while `max_steps` simply sets the number of steps.
 You can use either parameter to set your training steps.
+Be cautious of training for too long, which will cause over fitting.
+It means your model will try too hard to "stick to the script" and lose a lot of its flexibility.
+My settings above actually deliberately under fit this dataset, which means it does not mimic Frieren as closely as it could.
+There's reason for this, which I will discuss in my next post regarding RAG.
 * `learning_rate` sets how much each step will change its parameters.
 In short, large learning rate value will converge faster but produces lower quality results, and smaller learning rate will take longer but produces finer quality results.

-My attempt to explain the above parameters are extremely layman, please look up [full documentation](https://huggingface.co/docs/trl/en/sft_trainer) to learn more.
-My settings above actually deliberately under fits this dataset, which means it does not mimic Frieren as closely as it could.
-There's reason for this, which I will discuss in my next post regarding RAG.

 Before we start training, I choose to use unsloth's `train_on_responses_only` to only fine tune on responses instead of both prompt and response.
 I feel this is important, because our goal is to *only* mimic Frieren's style of speech and not the other characters'.
 However this function seems to cause a [bug](https://github.com/unslothai/unsloth/issues/1017) with `per_device_train_batch_size`, where trainer will produce this error.